lesnat/gp3m2/benchmarks/README.md

 - diagnostic position
 - origin of y,z,t

-## 1
+## 1 - High statistics and multi-threading

-Check the convergence on total number of particles with high statistics, and command to change number of threads.
+Check the convergence on total number of particles (in vacuum), and check the command to select number of threads.

 Commands:
 - /run/numberOfThreads N